GSA/piv-guides/pages/locally-trusted-ocsp.md

 ## Assumptions

-To be able to effectively use these OCSP Responder procedures, we recommend that you should have the following: <!-- Since this guide requires a technical user, where the "assume no prior knowledge" is not appropriate, we might add Assumptions about the user's level of expertise in relevant areas.
+To be able to effectively use these OCSP Responder procedures, we recommend that you possess the following: <!-- Since this guide requires a technical user, where the "assume no prior knowledge" is not appropriate, we might add Assumptions about the user's level of expertise in relevant areas.
 I took a guess at these.
 In LaChelle's template.md for some repos includes a section in this position called "Assumptions," recommend we use that here -->:

   * System administrator (SA) or network administrator privileges/permissions
+  * Experience with network configurations
   * Experience with installing and configuring servers
-  * Experience with network configurations
   * Experience with certificate issuance and revocation practices
-  * Understanding of Certification Authorities (CAs)
+  * Experience with CAs
-  * Experience using Certification Policies (CPs) and Certification Practice Statements (CPSs)
+  * Experience using CPs and CPSs

 ## Security risks <!-- The uninitiated will most likely have trouble following the discussion in this paragraph. -->
 By operating a locally trusted OCSP Responder, your organization is assuming all of the security risks introduced when you do not depend directly on the authoritative revocation status sources (i.e., CAs). <!-- LL has given guidance about doc. prep. that we are to assume the reader has no prior knowledge of the subject matter.
 Are the sources = the CAs & they are normally consulted for accurate CRLs (unclear)?
 Does the OCSP Responder extract the CRL information from the CA and so is not a "direct" (more secure) means? -->CAs follow stringent <!-- Are the policies and procedures the CP and CPS mentioned in next sentence (unclear)?
 Explain "multi-person control" for reader. -->requirements for multi-person control, physical security<!-- How does physical security relate to CRLs? -->, and hardware cryptographic modules <!-- Hardare mentioned here but not software (which is mentioned below). -->, which are detailed in each CA's **Certificate Policy (CP)** and **Certification Practices Statement (CPS)**.
 If you do not implement equivalent security controls to those implemented by a CA (i.e., as stated in a CP and CPS), then your local OCSP Responder becomes the weak link in the chain, and your organization's overall <!-- ? -->network-security assurance level would effectively be reduced to that of your local network configuration. <!-- Local vs. ___? -->For example, if your organization validates **Personal Identity Validation (PIV)** authentication certificates (hardware)<!-- "Hardware certificates" relate to a PIV card used for computer access to a network? -->, but you are using software cryptographic keys on your local OCSP Responder, then the validated PIV certificates' <!-- For PIV? -->assurance level may be associated with software rather than hardware, both of which have different CP and CPS requirements. <!-- Is this what you meant? -->This may or may not be acceptable, depending on the **use case**.